quantopian/zipline/docs/source/development-environment.rst

 Some commit style guidelines:

-Commit lines should be no longer than 72 characters.
-First line of the commit should include a the aforementioned prefix.
+Commit lines should be no longer than [72 characters](https://git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project).
+The first line of the commit should include one of the above prefixes.
 There should be an empty line between the commit subject and the body of the commit.
 In general, the message should be in the imperative tense.
-Best practice is to include not only what change, by why.
+Best practice is to include not only what the change is, but why the change was made.

-.e.g.
+e.g.

 .. code-block:: bash